 These 2 lists may look something like this:

 I encourage you to spend 5 minutes writing everything that comes to your mind…

 Do you have more reasons to quit or more reasons to smoke?

 And which reasons are more important?
 The ones on the first list or the second?

 So every time you feel like giving up on your decision to quit, look at these lists.

 I bet that somewhere on your Reasons to Smoke list, you wrote about stress.
 Right?

 This brings me to our next point.

-3. Bring Your Stress Down
+3. How to Cure COPD by Bringing Your Stress Down

 COPD and Smoking can increase your anxiety.